tailscale/caddy-tailscale/README.md

     # Default: false
     webui true|false

+    # If set these tags will be included when registering the node
+    tags tag:test

     # Any number of named node configs can be specified to override global options.
     <node_name> {
       # Tailscale auth key used to register this node.